 1. Remove excess thatch and aerate compacted soils - Use a thatching rake and rake in one direction to prevent damaging grass roots - After removing the thatch layer, clean the lawn with a metal leaf rake 2.
 Encourage beneficial soil microbes by top dressing with a humus builder such as well aged manure or finished compost 3.
-Top dress with a humus builder - for example, a well-aged manure or finished compost 4.
+Physan 20 works on many disease outbreaks that impact turf.
+If you decide to use this approach, the formula is 1 Tablespoon/per gallon of water - thoroughly soak the affected area and repeat as necessary.
+One pint, diluted, will treat 6,400 square feet.
+4. Top dress with a humus builder - for example, a well-aged manure or finished compost 5.
+Do not use fertilizers that are rich in nitrogen - they can mask the symptoms by causing the rest of your lawn to green up - try using a deep root feeder to aerate and irrigate deadly/dying rings 6.
 Gently remove mushrooms by giving them a tug and pulling them up - you may want to consider putting them in your compost pile - DO NOT ALLOW THEM TO REMAIN ON YOUR LAWN.
-5. Fungicides have not yet been proven to be effective - they may temporarily suppress them because the decaying material may still be present 6.
+7. Fungicides have not yet been proven to be effective - they may temporarily suppress them because the decaying material may still be present 8.
 Once the disease appears it is very difficult to eliminate - there is NO natural control

-7. Keep lawns well-watered 8.
+9. Keep lawns well-watered 10.
 Always think water, aerate, fertilize and MOW!!

 Fairy rings and mushrooms in our lawn, turf and grass are here to stay.
-Understanding their impact to our landscape and how to manage them is the key to dealing with them and preventing their longevity.
+Understanding their impact to our landscape and how to manage them the key to dealing with them and preventing their longevity.